tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

 'A value that, when provided to a test Specification changes the behavior of the test in a defined manner.'

+### Comment

+'An extension to the original fittness for use framework as described in Veiga et al., 2017.'

 ********************